math-ysics/math-ysics.github.io/_pages/about.md

   - /about.html
 ---

-Update: I will be joining the Caltech Elementary Particle Physics Group, jointly under CERN/Fermilab for summer 2025!
+Update: I will be joining the Caltech Elementary Particle Physics Group, jointly under Conseil Européen pour la Recherche Nucléaire (CERN)/Fermi National Accelerator Laboratory (Fermilab) for summer 2025!

 I am a second-year undergraduate student in the <a href="https://cms.caltech.edu/">Department of Computing + Mathematical Sciences</a> at the <a href="https://www.caltech.edu/">California Institute of Technology</a>.
 I am fortunate to be supervised by <a href="https://scholar.google.com/citations?user=RdeqpiAAAAAJ">Zongyi Li</a> and <a href="http://tensorlab.cms.caltech.edu/">Prof. Anima Anandkumar</a>, and to be advised by <a href="http://www.yisongyue.com/">Prof. Yisong Yue</a>.
 My research interests are in automated machine learning, language models, dimensionality reduction, and scientific applications of AI.
 I also enjoy statistical manifolds, computational physics, and theoretical astrophysics.